Ninette de Valois Emerging Choreographer 2019

 At each of the performances, 12 pieces were showcased by our White Lodge students.
 Each piece was performed in front of an audience, as well as a panel of experts including Dame Monica Mason, Mikaela Polley and Didy Veldman.

-The School’s artistic team will select a few of the pieces to be developed further with a view to staging them at future performances and events.
+The School’s artistic team will select a few of the pieces to be developed developed further to be performed at our performances at the Royal Opera House and Opera Holland Park.

 The Emerging Choreographer performances demonstrate the importance of continuing the School’s drive to foster creative experiment and expression in students.